3 Evaluating Predictive Distributions

 To evaluate a distribution forecast, we need a metric that assesses the quality of the entire predicted distribution, given the one outcome that actually occurred.
 This is the role of scoring rules.

-A scoring rule \(S(P, y)\) assigns a numerical score to a forecast distribution \(P\) when the outcome \(y\) is realized, just like the MSE assign an error to a point forecast \(\hat y\) and \(y\).
+A scoring rule \(S(P, y)\) assigns a numerical score to a forecast distribution \(P\) when the outcome \(y\) is realized, just like MSE assigns an error to a point forecast \(\hat y\) and \(y\).

 Why Proper Scoring Rules Matter

-A Gaming Strategy: Given the hit rate evaluation, a strategic forecaster could report extremely wide intervals (e.g., [-1000, +1000] for inflation) to achieve a 100% hit rate while providing no useful information.
+A Gaming Strategy: Given the hit rate evaluation, a strategic forecaster could report an extremely wide interval such as \([-1000,1000]\) for inflation in 90% of forecast origins and an empty or irrelevant interval in the remaining 10%.
+This mechanically targets 90% coverage while providing almost no useful information.

 This would make the hit rate an improper scoring rule.
-Proper scoring rules include some sort of penalty to prevent such “underconfident” forecasts.
+Proper scoring rules include a penalty for uninformative or underconfident forecasts rather than rewarding coverage alone.

 Two of the most widely used proper scoring rules are the Logarithmic Score (LogS) and the Continuous Ranked Probability Score (CRPS).